JhouLab/Pi5WebcamRecorder/README.md

 H264 files are remarkably small, typically <2MB per minute.
 Estimated storage requirements are below:

-    1 GB:     About 8 hours (or more) of continuous recording.
+    1 GB:     About 8 hours (or more) of continuous 24/7 recording.
-    1 TB:     About 3 months of continuous 24/7 recording from 4 cameras
-    1 TB:     About 1 year of continuous 24/7 recording from 1 camera
+    64 GB:    About 20 days of continuous recording
-    1 TB:     About 3 years when recording two 1-hour sessions per day from 4 animals (i.e. 8 total hours/day)
+    1 TB:     About 3 months of continuous recording from 4 cameras 1 TB:     About 1 year of continuous recording from 1 camera 1 TB:     About 3 years when recording two 1-hour sessions per day from 4 animals (i.e. 8 total hours/day)

-Basic video parameters are as follows.
-You can change them by editing the CamObj.py file:
+Default video parameters are as follows:

-    Frames per second: 10                # Set on line 19 of CamObj.py file
+    Frames per second: 10
-    Codec: h264                          # Set on line 21 of CamObj.py
+    Codec: h264
-    Pixel resolution: 640x480            # Set on lines 39-40 of CamObj.py file

-If you need more resolution or higher frame rate, the CPU might start to bog down.
-It may help to switch from h264 to mp4v format (MPEG-4) which is less CPU-intensive, but files require ~5x more disk space.
+    Pixel resolution: 640 (width) x 480 (height)
+    Data folder: same as program

+You can also create a "config.txt" file to override the defaults.
+For example, the following is a valid "config.txt" file:

+    [options]
+    FRAME_RATE_PER_SECOND = 10
+    DATA_FOLDER = /home/jhoulab/Videos/

+Note the first line must be a header that starts with '[options]'.
+For a full list of options that can be set, see the example file "config_example1".

-This program is intended to run on a Raspberry Pi 5.
-It will (sort of) run on a Pi 4, but performance is frustratingly poor if you have more than 1 camera.
-This program also runs (sort of) under Windows, but it lacks the ability to distinguish which USB port is which, meaning camera position will be somewhat random.
-Strangely, the Windows H264 encoder (from Cisco systems, v1.8) also achieves much worse compression ratios than the Pi version.
+This program is optimized to run on a Raspberry Pi 5.
+It will run on a Pi 4, but performance is poor with >1 camera.
+It also runs under Windows, but lacks the ability to distinguish which USB port is which, meaning camera position will be somewhat random, and will also use mp4v instead of h264.

 # KNOWN SHORTCOMINGS:

-1. There is currently no way to specify what folder to save files go.
-All files go to the same folder as the program itself.

-2. When launching, you will get the following warning, which I can't get rid of, despite considerable effort trying.
+1. When launching, you will get the following warning, which I can't get rid of, despite considerable effort trying.
 It seems to be harmless, so you can just ignore it:

     libpng warning: iCCP: known incorrect sRGB profile

-3. Data captured from the camera sensor is stored in an internal buffer, and read by python somewhat later.
+2. Data captured from the camera sensor is stored in an internal buffer, and read by python somewhat later.
 For more accurate timestamps, we need to determine the latency from capture to data transfer, and subtract that latency.
 My hunch is the error is <100ms, most likely around 70-80ms, but I haven't measured this yet.